 15 Agency/Group/Organization Habitat for Humanity Agency/Group/Organization Type Housing Services - Housing What section of the Plan was addressed by Consultation?
 Annual Action Plan Briefly describe how the Agency/Group/Organization See Introduction was consulted.
-What are the anticipated outcomes of 1.6 the consultation or areas for improved coordination?
-16 Agency/Group/Organization Philadelphia Association of CDCs (PACDC) Agency/Group/Organization Type Housing Services - Housing Miles and a state of the Discount of the Constitution 2 Services - Fair Housing What section of the Plan was addressed by Consultation?
-Annual Action Plan Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of See Introduction the consultation or areas for improved coordination?
-17 Agency/Group/Organization Liberty Resources, Inc. Agency/Group/Organization Type Housing Services - Housing Services - Persons with Disabilities Services - Health Services - Fair Housing What section of the Plan was addressed by Consultation?
+What are the anticipated outcomes of the consultation or areas for improved coordination?
+16 Agency/Group/Organization Philadelphia Association of CDCs (PACDC) Agency/Group/Organization Type Housing Services - Housing Services - Fair Housing What section of the Plan was addressed by Consultation?
 Annual Action Plan Briefly describe how the Agency/Group/Organization See Introduction was consulted.
-What are the anticipated outcomes of See introduction the consultation or areas for improved coordination?
+What are the anticipated outcomes of the consultation or areas for improved coordination?
+17 Agency/Group/Organization Liberty Resources, Inc. 1 Agency/Group/Organization Type Housing Agency/Group/Organization Type Services - Housing Services - Persons with Disabilities Services - Health Services - Fair Housing What section of the Plan was addressed by Consultation?
+Annual Action Plan Briefly describe how the Agency/Group/Organization See Introduction was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 18 Agency/Group/Organization People's Emergency Center CDC Agency/Group/Organization Type Housing Services - Housing Services - Homeless What section of the Plan was addressed by Homeless Needs - Chronically Homeless Consultation?
 Homeless Needs - Families with Children Annual Action Plan Briefly describe how the Agency/Group/Organization See Introduction was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 19 Agency/Group/Organization New Kensington CDC Agency/Group/Organization Type Housing Services - Housing What section of the Plan was addressed by Consultation?
 Annual Action Plan Briefly describe how the Agency/Group/Organization See Introduction was consulted.
-What are the anticipated outcomes of 1 the consultation or areas for improved coordination?
+What are the anticipated outcomes of the consultation or areas for improved coordination?